AFL Grand Final: Venue

-The match sells out every year, and routinely qualifies as the world's most attended domestic sports championship event.
-The capacity of the Melbourne Cricket Ground is 100,000 and tickets to the game are allocated to different membership groups.
-In 2019, the allocations were: 13,000 to 23,000 for AFL members, with priority given to nominated supporters of the competing clubs; 3,000 to 5,000 for AFL Medallion Club members; 34,000 divided between the members of the two competing clubs; up to 5,000 for staff, sponsors and guests of the competing clubs; up to 7,000 for staff, sponsors and guests of the non-competing clubs; 5,000 to 30,000 for corporate box, coterie and hospitality packages; and 16,000 to 26,000 for Melbourne Cricket Club members in the ground's permanently dedicated members' reserve area.
-Where demand outstrips supply within one of those groups, tickets are usually allocated by ballot, and must be pre-purchased at prices ranging from $155 to $422 — with the exception of MCC members who are entitled to gain free entry to the members' area on the day of the match without pre-purchase of tickets, or with pre-purchase of a $30 reserved seat.
+The match sells out most years, and routinely qualifies as the world's most attended domestic sports championship event.
+The capacity of the Melbourne Cricket Ground is 100,024 and tickets to the game are allocated to different membership groups.
+In 2024, the allocations were: 35,000 tickets split evenly between members of the two competing clubs; 17,000 tickets to AFL members; 25,000 tickets to the AFL's stakeholders such as clubs, broadcast and corporate partners; and 23,000 tickets to Melbourne Cricket Club members in the ground's permanently dedicated members' reserve area.
+Where demand outstrips supply within one of those groups, tickets are usually allocated by ballot, and must be pre-purchased at prices ranging from $155 to $422 — with the exception of MCC members, who are entitled to gain free entry to the members' area on the day of the match without pre-purchase of tickets, or with pre-purchase of a $30 reserved seat.